gautambaghel/synopsys-detect/README.md

 serverUrl: https://polaris.synopsys.com
 ```

-Then just including the polaris files in detect should suffice.
+Then just including the Polaris™ URL and Access Token in detect should suffice.

 ```hcl